Muhammad-Hussain456/Governor-Sindh-IT-Initiative/Quarter-1/100-Days-Coding-Challenge/Day 84/README.md

   ```

 - **Effects with useEffect:**
-  Use the `useEffect` hook to perform side effects such as fetching data or setting up subscriptions:
+  Use the `useEffect` hook to perform side effects such as fetching data, setting up subscriptions or manually changing the DOM.
+  `Side effects` are operations that can affect something outside the scope of the function, such as fetching data, updating the DOM, subscribing to an event, or modifying global state.

   ```jsx
   import React, { useState, useEffect } from 'react';